Ask Matt AI

 Installers can place coin flooring in areas where wetness is common.
 The coin top texture provides a grip that reduces the possibility of slipping on the wet floors.

 Additionally, coin top floors provide a high level of durability.
-Locations that need a long lasting floor in a tough setting can use these floors successfully.
+Locations that need a long-lasting floor in a tough setting can use these floors successfully.

 Is Coin Flooring Available in an Interlocking Tile Design?

-Some of the easiest floors to install that have a coin top texture use a tile format.
+Some of the easiest floors to install that have a coin-top texture use a tile format.
 When installing these floors at home, an interlocking edge greatly simplifies the process, eliminating the need for glue.

 Installers using these tiles do not need special equipment or know-how.
 An interlocking tile installation can be a DIY job.

-Coin Top Warehouse Floor TileThe Coin Top Warehouse Floor Tile offers an extremely durable design.
+The Coin Top Warehouse Floor Tile offers an extremely durable design.
 It consists of recycled PVC plastic, providing an eco-friendly format that should last for years, similar to rubber.
 In fact, PVC flooring is often mistaken for rubber coin flooring due to its flexible and pliable nature.

-Each tile measures 19.7 inches square and about 1/4 inches in thickness (7 mm).
+Each tile measures 19.7 inches square and about 1/4 inch in thickness (7 mm).
 At only 4 pounds per tile, installers easily can maneuver the tiles into place in a short amount of time.

 In a commercial setting, this PVC tile will go directly over the top of existing cement floors.
 Even if the cement has some damage, these tough tiles will cover it adequately, hiding it from view.